 Getting your house ready to put on the market can seem like an overwhelming task.
 Simplify the job by tackling one room at a time, with this detailed to-do checklist.
-This list of real estate tips can help get your home ready for show!
+This list of real estate tips and tricks can help get your home ready for a show!

 Interested home buyers are going to be critical of your home.
 More than you can imagine.
 Most people don’t dust their house top to bottom weekly, but they will notice if yours isn’t.
 When your home is actively listed for sale, your job is to keep it in show condition until you are successfully “in the contract” to sell.